 For example, at the start of class:

-Even better is a context that you know the learners are interested in (sports, local events, music, news event, etc), so you know it’ll be even more engaging for them.
+Even better is a context that you know the learners are either interested in (sports, local events, music, news event, etc), or relevant because they do/will experience it (choosing a university, going to the doctors) so you know it’ll be even more useful for them.

 It allows them to become as close to the language as a classroom setting allows.
 It shows them where the language happens.

-It establishes a basis for everything that follows, it draws the learner motivation, their attention and makes the rest of the lesson flow more smoothly.
+Believe it or not, it also establishes a basis for everything that follows – it draws the learner motivation, their attention and makes the rest of the lesson flow more smoothly.

 So set as a strong context at the beginning of the lesson, and see the difference it makes.